usmansbk/blog-draft/markdowns/observer-pattern.md

 ## Introducing our first observer

 When you try running the app, you'll notice nothing is being displayed on screen.
-That's because we haven't hooked up our `todos` array to our HTML un-ordered list element.
+That's because we haven't hooked up our `todos` array to our HTML unordered list element.

 Our HTML `ul` element is interested in our `todos` array.
 It wants to observe our array list, so that it can display it on screen.
 Lets implement a function that will display our list.